 - Provide at least $16 million for the CDFI Fund’s Native American CDFI Assistance (NACA) Program in the FY 2018 Financial Services and General Services Appropriation bill.
-This is the funding level requested in the President’s FY 2017 budget and is an increase of $1 million over the FY 2016 enacted level.
 With over 70 certified Native CDFIs and 60 more in the certification pipeline, demand for funding will grow as Native CDFIs work to serve more Native communities.

 - Include language in the FY 2018 Financial Services and General Services Appropriation bill to waive the non-federal match requirement (Public Law 113) for Native CDFIs applying for NACA Program funds in FY 2018.
 Native CDFIs face significant institutional barriers to raise private funds.
 Native communities are unserved or underserved by the conventional financial institutions which are the most common source of CDFI match and private foundations, also a common source of CDFI match, have a limited presence in Native communities.
 These barriers to capital are constants in Indian country.